 Today the employment and housing assistance program is known as LifeWorks! and the family program is known as Families Doing Time.

 In 1987, ECO opened a 20-bed work release program for women who were completing their state prison sentences and were within 3 years of parole.
 This program has operated continuously since that time and is now The Center for Women, housing 30 female offenders transitioning from prison to home.

 In 1996, ECO opened ?Deborah?s House? a program for women being released from prison who had no housing available.
 This program housed up to 10 women and operated as a ?halfway house? for those released.
 The program closed 4 years later.

 In 2007, the board approved to change the organization?s name from ECO, Inc. to ?The Center for Community Transitions, Inc.?

 In 2010, the Center for Women moved to a newly built facility that now houses 30 women in the university area of Charlotte.

-In 2016, the LifeWorks! program will be located on the Levine Opportunity Campus on Wilkerson Boulevard.
-Clients will receive the same excellent service they do today and will have access to a variety of vocational training opportunities, health care and career development services.
+As of 2016, the LifeWorks! program is located on the Levine Opportunity Campus on Wilkerson Boulevard.
+Clients receive excellent re-entry service and have access to a variety of community services including, health care, financial literacy, and career development services.